More Than Politics On The Line For Voters With Preexisting Conditions

 In key swing states, many voters say protecting preexisting conditions is their top health concern.

-Noshin Rafieei, the Phoenix woman with colon cancer, still often has problems getting her treatments covered.
+Rafieei, the Phoenix woman with colon cancer, still often has problems getting her treatments covered.
 Her insurance has denied medications that help quell the painful side effects of chemotherapy or complications related to her transplant.

 "During those chemo days, I'd think, wow, I'm really sick, and I just got off the phone with my pharmacy and they're denying me something that could possibly help me," she says.